Offers in: Industrial Electronics Engineering

 Academic Supervisor: Gurutz Artetxe.

-Description and objectives: Induction heating is an efficient and fast method of generating heat.
-It can be used in a variety of applications where tempering, brazing or melting of metals is required.
-CEIT is interested in developing calculation tools (based on a set of previously developed tools) for use in the design of induction heating systems for formwork.
-The objective of this project is to model the electromagnetic behaviour and heating of a formwork heating system and to use these to perform optimisation studies for the design of a practical case.
+Description and Objectives: Induction heating is an efficient and fast method of generating heat.
+It can be employee in various applications where tempering, brazing or melting of metals is required.
+CEIT is interested in developing computational tools (based on a set of previously developed tools) for use in the design of induction heating systems for formwork.
+The goal of this project is to model the electromagnetic and heating behavior of a formwork heating system and to perform optimization studies with them in order to carry out the design of a practical case.

-- Department/Area: Department of Mechanical and Materials Engineering / Area of Thermal and Fluids Engineering.
+• department/area: department of Mechanical Engineering and Materials / area of Thermal and Fluid Engineering.

-- Description: The aim is to solve by means of the Finite Difference Method a thermal model of the generation and conduction of heat in the core and coils inside a transformer.
+• Description: The aim is to solve by means of the Finite Difference Method a thermal model of the generation and conduction of heat in the core and coils inside a transformer.
 The equations of the model and the solution by the iterative Gauss-Seidel method will be implemented in Matlab.
 Heat transfer issues will be applied.
-For further information, please contact the teacher.
+For further information please contact the professor.

 Academic supervisor: